Yanks’ streak without shutout ended at 220 by Minor, Rangers

-NEW YORK (AP) — Mike Minor and two relievers became the first pitchers in 220 tries to shut out the Yankees, helping the Texas Rangers beat New York 7-0 Monday.
+Minor and two relievers became the first pitchers in 220 tries to shut out New York’s vaunted lineup, helping the Texas Rangers to a 7-0 victory over the AL East leaders Monday.

 The Yankees had the second longest streak without being blanked since at least 1900 behind a 308-game stretch by the Babe Ruth-led Yankees from 1931-33.
 New York was previously shut out June 30, 2018, by Chris Sale and the Red Sox.

-Jose Trevino, Delino DeShields and Shin-Soo Choo homered to back Minor (12-8), a resurgent All-Star who allowed five hits over 7 1/3 innings.
+Jose Trevino — a first-time batterymate with Minor — Delino DeShields and Shin-Soo Choo homered to back Minor (12-8), a resurgent All-Star who allowed five hits over 7 1/3 innings.
 The left-hander struck out five, walked one and threw 111 pitches before being pulled with two on in the eighth.

+“He’s nasty man,” Yankees outfielder Clint Frazier said.
+“His fastball plays up, which means it might say 92 but it feels faster than that, and he obviously threw every pitch that he wanted in every count that he wanted.”

 Shawn Kelley replaced Minor and retired DJ LeMahieu and Aaron Judge to end the eighth.
 Emmanuel Clase shut down the heart of the order in the ninth.